Prospects. We all have them.

 Call me an optimist but I believe that most sales professionals have good intentions of wanting to help prospects with genuine business challenges.
 However, we’re hard pressed for time.

-There’s a stat that should give you concern if you haven’t already seen it.
-Sales professionals, on average, spend one-third of their day selling.
+There’s a stat from one of the big research houses that should give you concern if you haven’t already seen it.
+Sales professionals, on average, spend only 21% of their day selling.
 That’s less than 100 minutes!

 This limitation of time is our biggest issue.
 I get it.
 But shouldn’t you want to romance your prospects in sales?